ha2san/tcalc/README.md

 operands: + - * ^ %

-tested on a arch-based linux machine
+tested on a arch-based linux machine.

 You must install editline but i will try to use something else in the near future...